 Opposing counsel may poke holes in a plaintiff's pre-existing injury case by claiming that the previous ailment is not relevant to the current problem.
 Relevance could be determined based on the location of the injury, the victim's state of recovery at the time of the accident, or the amount of time between the initial injury and its supposed aggravation.

 Sensitive handling is required for McKinney personal injury cases involving aggravated injuries; one wrong move can ruin the victim's chances of securing fair compensation.

 Whether your accident resulted in re-injury or a completely new source of suffering, you deserve high-quality legal support.
-You’ll find exactly that at the Underwood Law Office, so call 469-573-4558 to get in touch.
+You'll find exactly that at the Underwood Law Office, so please call our toll-free number today 844.UNDERWOOD (844.863.3796) to get in touch.